 A study conducted by the University of Michigan also evaluated the effect of plants on memory.
 The research showed that even simply looking at photos of plants helped boost memory retention by up to 20%.

 Having prayer plants in your bedroom could also help us sleep better.
-In addition to purifying the air in our bedrooms, houseplants could have a more profound impact on our sleep patterns.
+In addition to purifying the air in our bedrooms, houseplants could profoundly impact our sleep patterns.

-In 2019, a team of Chinese scientists studied the effects of houseplants on the sleep patterns of astronauts.
-The data showed that their sleep improved when participants could see or smell a plant.
-The participants also seemed able to regulate their central nervous systems better when they could see the plants.
+In 2019, a Chinese scientist team studied houseplants’ effects on astronauts’ sleep patterns.
+The data showed that participants’ sleep improved when they saw or smelled a plant.
+The participants also seemed able to regulate their central nervous systems better when seeing the plants.

 According to feng shui, living plants such as prayer plants are strongly linked to the Wood element.
 Wood represents creativity, emotional support, good luck, growth, prosperity, and renewal.
 Using the Bagua map, you can use prayer plants and their Wood element energy to improve certain aspects of your life.